opensource-force/osf-blog/content/posts/you_are_not_a_number/part_13/index.md

 [oh-the-forties-were-a-looong-time-ago]: https://www.nationalgeographic.com/history/article/141207-world-war-advertising-consumption-anniversary-people-photography-culture
 [flatiron]: https://en.wikipedia.org/wiki/Flat_Iron_Building_(Chicago)

-[^11]: "Both The Fediverse, and Bluesky are implementations of distributed systems based on underlying protocols.
+[^11]: Both The Fediverse, and Bluesky are implementations of distributed systems based on underlying protocols.
 The Fediverse's ActivityPub protocol, and thus The Fediverse, came first, but despite the first-mover advantage, lags behind Bluesky these days in user adoption.
-The reason for this is a combo of marketing and usability, and definitely outside of the scope of this footnote."
+The reason for this is a combo of marketing and usability, and definitely outside of the scope of this footnote.

+[^14]: Well I can't completely leave out the money.
+The idea is to make it much easier to transact on the internet, using the existing financial system, by being able to purchase from user content directly instead of needing it to redirect you to a store.